KnowZero/tinymce4-languagetool/README.md

   lt_highlight = Object that sets the classes for the highlighting [It is best to edit the CSS instead of touching this]

   lt_monopolize_highlight_contextmenu = When true, this will hide the contextmenu plugin and prevent all furthur events on the 'contextmenu' event when you click on highlighted words/phrases (Defaults to true)

+  lt_highlight_click = Set which click you wish the context menu to be tiggered on, possible options include: left or right (Defaults to right)

   lt_debug = Set debug level (Defaults to 0 = off)